-★ PCI Bus Master IDE Controller Onboard
+PCI Bus Master IDE Controller Onboard

-Two UltraDMA 100/66/33 Bus Master Dual-channel IDE ports provide support to a maximum of four IDE devices (one Master and one Slave per channel).
-The IDE Bus implements the data transfer speed up to 100/66/33 MB/sec and also supports Enhanced PIO Modes 0 ~ 4.
+Two UltraDMA 133 Bus Master Dual-Channel IDE ports provide support to a maximum of four IDE devices (one Master and one Slave per channel).
+The IDE Bus implements data transfer speeds of up to 133 MB/sec and also supports Enhanced PIO Modes.